pudly/schmopera-hugo/content/articles/tap-ex-augmented-opera.md

 Our Silicon Valley launch presenter played uncannily by Wong, finds a ready volunteer in Eurydice, played by Lauren Segal.
 The audience is then asked to follow along on Eurydice's journey by donning our own "headsets" (black sleep masks emblazoned with the "Elysium" logo) and the journey begins in blackness.

 I have to say this was a truly unique theatrical experience, starting the show off in a cacophony of disjointed sound clips played on bluetooth speakers being carried through the aisles.
 The sounds were mixed with those of Segal, soprano Vanessa Oude-Reimerink and mezzo-soprano Lindsay Promane, with Michael Shannon and composer Roark and even _scents_ to stimulate the swirling of memories, until we're asked to open our eyes and watch as Eurydice's possible afterlives play out before us, almost duelling for her to choose.

+> The score is evocative and soothing and supported the singers while not being a competing factor.

 Promane and Oude-Reimerink embody two possible outcomes.
 While both seem to be at points of the highest emotional output for Eurydice, Promane's seems to evoke the latter stages (perhaps shortly after the end) of Eurydice's one true love.
 Promane's dark mezzo quickly and easily moves between registers and has a surprising brightness to the top end.
 Oude-Renmerink starts her scenes off with a refrain of "I said yes!" over and over so we're pretty clear where in Eurydice's past this is hailing from.
 Oude-Reimerink's bright, easy soprano was given the more conventionally lyrical writing of the two and was more than deftly suited to the task.
 Using a clean line and masterful dynamics, her joyful singing was entrancing.